Eufy $200 vs Reolink $150 vs Ring $199 β No-Sub Cost 2026?

 Are self-monitoring systems actually safe or do I need professional monitoring?

 Self-monitoring works perfectly fine for deterrence and immediate alerts.
 Professional monitoring adds about 5-10 minutes response time because monitoring centers call police after confirming the alarm isn't false.
 For burglaries, police arrive within 5-15 minutes anyway (varies by area).
 Self-monitoring alerts you immediately to respond, call 911, or check cameras.
-Most homeowners find self-monitoring sufficient; professional monitoring is optional insurance peace-of-mind, not security necessity.
+Most homeowners find self-monitoring sufficient; professional monitoring is optional insurance for extra comfort knowing help is authorized, not security necessity.

 Can I monitor my system from anywhere or only at home?